14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 ### Real artists ship
 **Haraldur Thorleifsson ([@hthorleifsson](http://twitter.com/hthorleifsson))**

-Our friend “Halli” started the presentation by asking all designers in the room who had a good project but that actually hasn’t been shipped.
+Our friend “Halli” started the presentation by asking all designers in the room who had a good project but that actually never been shipped.
 Many hands were raised and the point of the talk was made.

 > Photoshop is like a fake world that we create for ourselves.

-Hali recommends following a set of rules for delivering good design work:
+Hali recommends following a set of principles for delivering good design work:

 - Test
 - Create your own wireframes